abitdodgy/words_counted/README.md

     * The longest word(s) and its length
     * The most occurring word(s) and its number of occurrences.
 * A flexible way to exclude words (or anything) from the count.
 You can pass in a **string**, a **regexp**, an **array**, or a **lambda**.
+* Customisable criteria.
+Pass in your own regexp rules to split strings if you prefer.
+The default regexp has two features:
   * Filters special characters but respects hyphens and apostrophes.
   * Plays nicely with diacritics (UTF and unicode characters): "São Paulo" is treated as `["São", "Paulo"]` and not `["S", "", "o", "Paulo"]`.
-* Customisable criteria.
-Pass in your own regexp rules to split strings if you prefer.

 See usage instructions for details on each feature.